 Living with coeliac disease does NOT mean an end to eating out!

-It is becoming easier, with most restaurants now have gluten free options available.
+It is becoming easier, with most restaurants now having gluten-free options available.

 To assist the hospitality industry to provide genuinely gluten free options , Coeliac Australia has developed a Gluten Free Standard for food service providers.
 This standard outlines the best practice for gluten free food preparation, with practical guides available to help food businesses.
 A Gluten Free Accreditation Program for food service providers has also been launched.